AnyBody/anybody-tutorial/MuscleRecruitment/lesson_calibration.rst

 overwrite the effect of the former, but only for the muscle mentioned in the study, i.e. the TricepsLong.

-Here's a link to the finished calibration.any example.
+Here's a link to the finished :download:`calibration.any example <Downloads/calibration.any>`.

 .. |Chart view BicepsLong.Ft| image:: _static/lesson_calibration/image1.png
    :width: 5.62778in